Are Wealth Management Fees Worth it? 4 Answers To Clear It Up

 Wealth management firms charge a fee for their services.
 There are multiple wealth management fee structures that wealth advisors adopt.
 A fee-based approach involves commissions.

-Therefore, there is a possibility that the wealth advisor may recommend a product that isn’t really needed.
-The advisor is motivated by the commission that the product will earn him/her, not simply the wealth management fees you pay.
+Therefore, there is a possibility that the wealth advisor may recommend a product that isn’t needed.
+The advisor is motivated by the earned commission on the product and not just the wealth management fees you pay.

 A fee-only or fee-based structure without commissions tends to avoid such misalignment of interests.
 Schedule a free consultation with Hutch Ashoo from Pillar Wealth Management to discuss how a fee-based structure benefits high net worth individuals.